 It is only appropriate that Ladbroke Square Montessori School celebrate being the 100th Montessori school in the UK to be accredited by the Montessori Board, in 2011.

-Prince William, Prince Harry and Prince George – All three have or are attending Montessori nurseries.
+Prince William, Prince Harry and Prince George – All three have attended Montessori nurseries

 Mark Zuckerberg - Co Founder of Facebook